AmirJamshidiBandari/MIPS32_Summary/OPTIMIZATION_SUMMARY_PUBLIC.md

 # Public Repository Note

-**This repository includes a high-level optimization summary for portfolio and LinkedIn presentation.
+**This repository includes a general optimization summary for portfolio and LinkedIn presentation.
 The full detailed optimization report contains timing-report screenshots, waveform verification, code snippets, and deeper root-cause analysis, and is kept private unless deeper technical review is needed.**

 # Optimization Summary